Alexander-556/PowerShellScripts/docs/Setup/PowerShell_Setup.md

 #### Launch Your Desired PowerShell Version

 If you just successfully installed PowerShell 7.5, but you didn't see the correct version number.
 It's possible that you are using the PowerShell 5.1 terminal.
-By default, it can be very confusing sometimes.
+If you haven't done any personalization on your terminal, it can be very confusing sometimes.
 Here is a way to make sure you are using the correct version of powershell.

 Press `Win + R` to invoke the Windows Run menu.